-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

-specified in statute.
-Service Title:

-Nutritional Consultation

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-11 Other Health and Therapeutic Services 11040 nutrition consultation

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:

-Service is included in approved waiver.
-The Service is included in approved waiver.
-The Service is included in approved waiver.
-The Service is not included in the approved waive. re is no change in service specifications. service specifications have been modified.

-Nutritional Consultation provides assistance to participant serious nutritional deficiency, which can include inadeque the participant and/or their families and caregivers in developarticipant's nutritional needs while avoiding any problem.
-Telephone consultation is allowable a) if the driving distance 30 miles; b) if telephone consultation is provided according an in-person assessment of the participant's nutritional needs. ate food and overeating.
-Nutritional Consultation assists eloping a diet and planning meals that meet the m foods that have been identified by a physician.
-Ince between the provider and the participant is greater than ing to a plan for nutritional consultation services based on eeds; and c) if telephone consultation is indicated in the specialist Services, the services delivered must be consistent

-a unit of this corrier

-Travel time may not be billed by the provider as a discret e unit of this service.

-Travel time may not be billed by the provider as a discret This service may be delivered in Pennsylvania and in stat Specify applicable (if any) limits on the amount, freque es contiguous to Pennsylvania.

-$\textbf{Service Delivery Method} \ (\textit{check each that applies}) :$

-Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies):
+Other Service

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Nutritional Consultation HCBS Taxonomy: Category 1: Sub-Category 1: 11 Other Health and Therapeutic Services 11040 nutrition consultation Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: Nutritional Consultation provides assistance to participants with an identified food allergy, food sensitivity, or a serious nutritional deficiency, which can include inadequate food and overeating.
+Nutritional Consultation assists the participant and/or their families and caregivers in developing a diet and planning meals that meet the participant's nutritional needs while avoiding any problem foods that have been identified by a physician.
+Services are rendered according to a plan for nutritional consultation services based on an assessment of the participant's nutritional needs.
+Direct Nutritional Consultation services may be provided using remote technology in accordance with ODP policy.
+If the participant receives Behavioral Specialist Services, the services delivered must be consistent with the participant's behavioral support plan and crisis intervention plan.
+This service does not include the purchase of food.
+Travel time may not be billed by the provider as a discrete unit of this service.
+This service may be delivered in Pennsylvania and in states contiguous to Pennsylvania.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person